 Feedback should be thoroughly detailed and delivered with recommendations.

-Conflict can be useful should be handled with significant caution.
+Conflict that can be useful should be used to solve important problems, but should also be handled with significant caution.

 Providing one-on-one coaching and step-by-step instructions.